Wolf Howling ImageCanine Heartworm Disease Information, Prevention, & Treatment Webpage

 Email Us!

-PRODUCT, SERVICE, & INFORMATION DISCLAIMER
+PRODUCT, SERVICE & INFORMATION DISCLAIMER

 The information on this Web site is designed for educational purposes only.
 It is not intended to be a substitute for informed medical advice or care.
 You should not use this information to diagnose or treat any health problems or illnesses without consulting your vet, pediatrician or family doctor.
-Please consult a doctor or vet with any questions or concerns you might have regarding your, your child's, or your pet's health condition.
+Please consult a physician or veterinarian with any questions or concerns you might have regarding your, your child's, or your pet's health condition.